AlexMackey1/MusicVisuals/README.md

 # Description of the assignment
 This is our visualization of Bohemian Rhapsody by Queen.
 We felt that this song chnages drastcially minute to minute so therefore it would be the best choice to do a visualization project on.
-Due to all of the chnages we would be able to showcase everything that we learnt as the song transitioned between different beats, moods and speeds etc.
+Due to all of the chnanges we would be able to showcase everything that we learnt as the song transitioned between different beats, moods and speeds etc.

 # Instructions